 There is a strong used market in astronomy equipment, and I recommend Astromart to the individual interested in purchasing used.
 STAY AWAY FROM EBAY, unless you are already an experienced observer and know what questions to ask.
 Over the years I have purchased and later sold nearly all of my telescopes used on Astromart, as well as most of my eyepieces.
 Astromart charges a one time fee of $15 to sign up but it is well worth the security that the site provides in terms of limiting the scamming that takes place.
 In about 75 transactions through them, I have never had a fraudulent experience.
 Cloudy Nights also has a forum for buying and selling used gear, but I have never utilized this service.

-Several telescopes later (and wishing I still had that old Super C8+ in my arsenal) I currently have one refractor, one SCT, and a dedicated solar scope.
+Several telescopes later (and wishing I still had that old Super C8+ in my arsenal) I currently have two refractors, and one Dobsonian Reflector.
 Each telescope has its strengths and limitations, and I choose which telescopes to utilize depending on what I am observing and where.

 I am fortunate to own a Telescope Engineering Company 140mm triplet apochromatic refractor.
 This is a hand-crafted telescope, considered by many astronomers to be a world class instrument.
 While most amateur class telescopes are mass produced, TEC figures their own objective lenses by hand...in a small shop in Golden, Colorado.
-The TEC 140 rides atop a Celestron German Equatorial Mount (CGEM) in the observatory (left hand picture), and sometimes atop a Discmounts DM-6 mount in the field (right hand picture).
+The TEC 140 rides atop either a Celestron German Equatorial Mount (left hand picture in the observatory), or atop a Discmounts DM-6 mount in the field (right hand picture).